 The Mailrc file

-even more fine is the ability to create aliases for all your contacts!
+TO: field.
+That's fine, but what's more fine is the ability to create aliases for all your contacts!

-Open / create the file
+Create the file

 ~/.mailrc and write something like this in it: